-In April 2020, the United States Department of Education (USDE) approved the Department's application for a one-year waiver from provisions of the Elementary and Secondary Education Act (ESEA), as recently amended by the Every Student Succeeds Act (ESSA) pertaining to State assessments and school district accountability determinations due to the unique circumstances that have arisen as a result the COVID-19 crisis.
-In response the Board of Regents permanently adopted amendments to section 100.21 of the Commissioner's regulations at its February 2021 meeting providing that: the Commissioner shall not conduct a review of school and district performance using 2019-2020 school year result; the accountability status of public schools and districts for the 2020-2021 school year shall be the same as for the 2019-2020 school year; and the 2018-2019 school year results shall be used in any instance for which 2019-2020 school year results would have been used as part of the process of making 2021-2022 school year accountability determinations.
+In April 2020, the United States Department of Education (USDE) approved the Department's application for a one-year waiver from provisions of the Elementary and Secondary Education Act (ESEA), as recently amended by the Every Student Succeeds Act (ESSA) pertaining to State assessments and school district accountability determinations due to the unique circumstances that have arisen because of the COVID-19 crisis.

+In response, the Board of Regents permanently adopted amendments to section 100.21 of the Commissioner's regulations at its February 2021 meeting providing that: the Commissioner shall not conduct a review of school and district performance using 2019-2020 school year result; the accountability status of public schools and districts for the 2020-2021 school year shall be the same as for the 2019-2020 school year; and the 2018-2019 school year results shall be used in any instance for which 2019-2020 school year school year accountability determinations.